 Not being interested in sex for a short time is normal and may not be a big deal.
 However, if it lasts a long time and affects your relationship, you should see a doctor because it could be due to a severe health problem.

 Sometimes, men confuse low libido with erectile dysfunction (ED), which is the inability to get and keep an erection.
-While both can happen at the same time, they are different issues.
+While both can co-occur, they represent distinct issues.

 Low sex drive can be caused by one factor or a mix of different factors.
 Here are some common causes: